simple-icons/simple-icons/LABELS.md

 #### Missing Information

-We wait **7 days** after the `awaiting reply` label is assigned to an issue or Pull Request with insufficient information before closing it.
+We wait **7 days** after the `awaiting reply` label is assigned to an issue or Pull Request with insufficient information before closing it and adding the `incomplete` label.
 The issue or Pull Request can be re-opened after a response has been provided.

 #### Third Party